-When working with a late talker at home and during therapy sessions, we must model words, not just teach words!
+When working with a late talker, modeling words at home and during therapy sessions is a must!

 This comes natural to speech pathologists but not necessarily parents.
 To help parents work with late talkers, I created 50 handouts for common first words and more!